AFLplusplus/AFLplusplus/README.md

 You will find your target source code in /src in the container.

 If you want to build afl++ yourself you have many options.
-The easiest is to build and install everything:
+The easiest choice is to build and install everything:

 ```shell
 sudo apt install build-essential libtool-bin python3-dev automake flex bison libglib2.0-dev libpixman-1-dev clang python3-setuptools llvm